 In the next chapter, William provides us with the lyrics of a song, ‘A Little Sweep Song’.
 It is unclear whether or not this is William’s own song or one many chimney sweeps sung.
 Either way, William has provided us with these lyrics for a reason: ‘Till a kind-hearted damsel by chance heard him weep, And her heart bled with sorrow for that poor little sweep’ (31).
 Usually a song is for entertainment purposes, but ‘A Little Sweep Song’ tells of how debilitating being a sweep boy was.
 As my introduction post explores, William hated the conditions of being a sweep boy, making this song quite personal to him.
 By sharing this song, he is opening up to his readers.

 He seems to think fondly of his audience: ‘Dear readers, this is where my troubles began’ (36).
 With saying ‘Dear’ and then approaching a serious topic, William conveys an intimate relationship between himself and his audience.
 This is a much different approach than showing pain through a song.
 Just like life, the tone of William’s writing goes up and down.
 At one point he has fun telling part of his story which should have been frightening: ‘Now here comes the time of my life!’
 (48).
 Perhaps it is the relief of responding well to radium treatment, William seems to be enjoying his old age.
 According to the Office for National Statistics, men lived shorter lives than woman (see previous blog), at around forty years.
 He has come from a time where child mortality and the average lifespan was a more serious statistic.
-Like Home and Family touches on, he has witnessed many loved ones die.
+Like my Home and Family blog touches on, he has witnessed many loved ones die.
 At this point in his life, William must be grateful for every day he lives.

-In his retrospect, William quotes something which finishes with the lines ‘And live every day in a sensible way and then leave to God all the rest’ (54).
+In his retrospective narrative, William quotes something which finishes with the lines ‘And live every day in a sensible way and then leave to God all the rest’ (54).
 This brings us back to the beginning, where William says God has always been with him.
 To end his memoir with a reference to God shows he kept his word and that he wants his reader to feel a similar connection like he did.

 Wright, William.
 ‘From chimney-boy to councillor – The Story of my Life’.
 See John Burnett, David Vincent, David Mayall.
 The Autobiography of the working class; an annotated critical bibliography.
 Vol. 1 1790-1900.
 1st Pub.
 1984.
 Item: 777.